Safeguarding students is an absolute priority at King Alfred’s.

 - A dedicated Safeguarding e-mail address for the speedy reporting of concerns: email@example.com

-- The Headteacher, Jo Halliday, and Leadership Team member Sarah Martin trained as Designated Safeguarding Leads for the Academy.
+- The Headteacher, Jo Halliday, and Leadership Team members Sarah Martin and Jaime Scott trained as Designated Safeguarding Leads for the Academy.
 They can be contacted via the email address above, ie. firstname.lastname@example.org

 - An up-to-date Safeguarding Policy which is in accordance with the DfE and the Oxfordshire Safeguarding Children’s Board.